ssloy/ssloy.github.io/docs/tinyrenderer/camera-naive.md

 [![](camera-naive/head-persp.png)](camera-naive/head-persp.png)

+Personally I find it much more convincing than the previous one made with an orthographic projection.

 If this is unclear, consider the following 2D example.
 Suppose we have a polygon with vertices:
 $(2,0)$, $(0,2)$, $(-2, 2)$, $(-2,-2)$, and $(2,-2)$: